-Punta Gorda Florida and surrounding Charlotte County offers outdoor adventures, a walkable downtown, great local restaurants and bars, and comfortable waterfront lodging.
-The Florida Gulf Coast location, midway between Naples and Tampa, is perfect for a weekend getaway or longer family vacation.
+fun things to do in Punta Gorda Florida include outdoor adventures, a walkable downtown, local restaurants and bars, and convenient waterfront lodging.
+The Florida Gulf Coast location of Punta Gorda—midway between Naples and Tampa—is perfect for a weekend getaway or longer family vacation.
 Visitors can get up close to Florida wildlife, explore unique eco-systems, relax by the water by day, and enjoy casual to fine dining and fun events in town by night.

 Punta Gorda Englewood Beach VCB hosted our visit and the activities described here so we could share our findings with the McCool Travel audience.
 As always, all opinions, text, and photos are our own.

-Punta Gorda is a US Gulf Coast city, the county seat of Charlotte County, and is located between Ft Myers and Sarasota.
+Punta Gorda is a US Gulf Coast city, the county seat of Charlotte County Florida, and is located between Ft Myers and Sarasota.
 Easy day trips from Punta Gorda include Naples, Anna Maria Island, Lake Placid, Indian Rocks Beach, St Pete, and Tampa.

-Outdoor Fun and Nature in Punta Gorda Florida
+15 Fun Things to Do in Punta Gorda Florida

 Peace River Wildlife Center